-CCXProcess on Mac is a component of Adobe’s Creative Cloud suite, responsible for syncing between Adobe’s Cloud desktop app and other similar Cloud services.
+CCXProcess on Mac is a component of Adobe’s Creative Cloud suite, which is responsible for syncing between Adobe’s Cloud desktop app and other similar Cloud services.
 It synchronizes files, fonts, libraries, and other settings between your device and the Cloud.
-However, older versions may consume excessive CPU and cause severe lags for your Mac.
+However, older versions may consume excessive CPU and cause severe lagging of your Mac.

 If your laptop is struggling to keep up you might want to check out our guide on how to kill a process.
 It’s packed with practical tips tailored to help improve your Mac’s performance capabilities.